nicolemagdz/static-portfolio/README.md

 ## About
 This project is an assignment portfolio hosted on Microsoft Azure.
 CPSC-36000 Programming Tools & Techniques assignments are found here.
-The link to the portfolio: [Nicole's Portfolio] (https://gray-desert-043f8f810.5.azurestaticapps.net/) Previous assignments are included, as well as prefaces for future assignments.
+The link to the portfolio: [Portfolio] (https://gray-desert-043f8f810.5.azurestaticapps.net/) Previous assignments are included, as well as prefaces for future assignments.

 ## Required files